-Corporate profits are breaking records, but too many Granite Staters are being left behind by agenda that puts special interests ahead of children and families.
+Corporate profits are breaking records, but too many Granite Staters are being left behind by an agenda that puts special interests ahead of children and families.
 I’m running for governor to build a New Hampshire that works for everyone by championing policies that will help ensure economic security for all.
 As governor, I will:

-- Sign paid family and medical leave that will guarantee allow everyone to be with their loved ones in times of need, such as new parents or when family members experience a medical crisis;
+- Sign paid family and medical leave that will allow everyone to be with their loved ones in times of need, such as new parents or when family members experience a medical crisis;

 - Pass legislation requiring businesses to give adequate notice to employees on schedule changes so that families can plan for child care;